A DUI Attorney MD Drivers Turn To

 3 Ways Police Determine if a Driver Is Under the Influence of Drugs or Alcohol

 Getting caught driving under the influence of alcohol or drugs can have far-reaching consequences.
 It can affect your job, the apartment in which you live and your ability to visit your kids at school.
+It can cause a strain on your relationships with family and friends.
+A DUI conviction can affect you in many different ways, restricting your freedom.
+It is recommended that you should be familiar with what your rights are during a traffic stop to avoid unnecessary problems.
 There are some things you should understand about how police procedure works during a traffic stop.
 If a police officer believes you are under the influence and operating your car, there are three methods they will often employ to try and prove it.
 Knowing what these are may help you in your defense against such charges should it become necessary.
+Being aware of your rights can help you prevent them from being violated.

-1. Observing Behaviors: When first approaching a driver, officers are already on alert.
-They will engage in conversation and it is during this first few minutes that they make the initial determination of intoxication.
+- Observing Behaviors: When first approaching a driver, officers are already on alert.
+They will engage in conversation and it is during these first few minutes that they make the initial determination of intoxication.
 Things they look for include:

 - Eye contact